Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/sponsoredTransactions/index.rst

 What are sponsored transactions?
 ================================

-It is a mechanism for a sponsor address (third-party) to submit a transaction to a smart contract on behalf of a sponsoree account (user/client).
+Sponsored transactions are a mechanism for a sponsor address (third-party) to submit a transaction to a smart contract on behalf of a sponsoree account (user/client).
 The user/client should sign its intended action in the |bw| (or |mw-gen2| that uses WalletConnect) to authorize the third-party to execute a specific action on its behalf.
 After the user/client signed its action, the signature is communicated to the third-party.
 The third-party account (invoker to the smart contract)